telephoneorg/sts-poc/README.md

 * run GetMe query (at any time to see your user)
 * run UpdateUserProfile mutation ... using profile id from last query
 * run UpdateUserNotificationPolicy mutation ... using notificationPolicy id ...
-* trim these queries and mutations down to only what you need
+* trim these queries and mutations down to only what you need, I added everything I could so it would be easier to trim away to what you need.

 ## Graphql API